 “I began tour guiding 19 years ago through teaching college classes combined with tours in Art History to Mexico and Ireland.
 I also led independent travel experiences that included Ireland as well as Scotland and France, after researching prehistoric art and ceramics and attaining my Master’s Degree.
 My fascination with the people who were the first recorded artists, as seen in the cave paintings in France, or on ancient pottery designs or rock art carvings, continues to drive my desire to learn, explore and share my passion for what I have learned with fellow travelers.
 As I researched and traveled, I found that the best way to delve deeply was to seek out local guides, artists and historians who helped bring the stories of places alive.
 This never fails to create a rich, meaningful and life changing experience.
 Layers of story, place names, deeper meanings and human connection create a rich, multi-layered tour with memories that remain long after the travel is over.
 I bring this element to all of my tours, and it makes all the difference in what feels authentic versus an overview.
 I am so looking forward to sharing amazing people, places and experiences with you!”

 The tour begins and ends in Galway city, where we will stay at the Eyre Square Hotel in the city center.
 You will need to travel to Galway from either Shannon or Dublin airports, both of which have excellent transportation options.
 There are direct airport bus shuttles from both airports.
-The group will meet at the Eyre Square Hotel in central Galway (a short walk from the coach station should you arrive by bus) on May 12th, 2022.
+The group will meet at the Eyre Square Hotel in central Galway (a short walk from the coach station should you arrive by bus).
 Please try to arrive as early as possible to make the most of the time we have.
 If possible, try to arrive a day early so that you can recover from travel and be ready to enjoy the trip.
 Options would be to stay near Dublin airport- there are several hotels at the airport, and many b and b’s in the community of Swords, just 10 miles away.
 Alternatively, take a bus from the airport to Galway directly off you flight.
 A direct bus to Galway takes 2 hours.
 CityLink and GoBus run frequently all day, as do Shannon busses.

 Our lodging in Clifden will be Foyle’s Hotel, which has been managed by the Foyle family for over a century and has an old-world charm.
 The hotel has a restaurant and pub, as well as lovely sitting rooms where you can have a cup of tea and reflect upon your day.